A. General Terms and Conditions for Products, Admission Tickets, Events, Guided Tours and Workshops

 For deliveries within Switzerland, the price shown includes the applicable statutory value added tax.

 When shipping to other countries, the delivery price is reduced by the Swiss VAT included in the price shown.

-When shipping to countries outside of Switzerland, import duties may be incurred, which the customer must pay in addition to the price and shipping costs.
-These vary in different customs areas.
-The customer is responsible for the correct declaration and for the payment of such import duties.
+When shipping to countries outside of Switzerland, import duties may apply, which the customer has to pay in addition to the price and shipping costs.
+These vary in different customs territories. the customer is responsible for the proper declaration and for the payment of such import duties.

-Offsetting by the customer is only permitted if the customer's claim has been legally established or recognised by the Museum.
-The customer shall only have a right of retention if the counterclaim is based on the same contractual relationship.
+Offsetting by the customer is only permitted if the claim the customer has been legally established or recognized by the museum.
+The right of retention the customer exists only if the counterclaim is based on the same contractual relationship.

-Any liability for damages incurred by the customer when using the services mentioned here (this includes in particular visiting the exhibition venues, booking and participating in guided tours and events) is excluded.
+Any liability for damages the customer when using the services mentioned here (this includes in particular visiting the exhibition venues, booking and participating in guided tours and events) is excluded.

 This limitation of liability does not apply:

 a) in the event of damage resulting from injury to life, limb or health due to a negligent breach of duty by the user or an intentional or negligent breach of duty by a vicarious agent.